CSS-Angie/Food-Forest-Foraging/README.md

 The contact page is an extended version of the newsletter subscription option at the bottom of other pages.
 At this page you can register for the forum.
 The forum is meant to make it easier for like-minded to find each other.
 Find someone in your erea to forage with for example.
 First the text invites visitors to subsribe and join the forum in the headings of the hero section.
 By asking questions what the wishes might be of the visitor, the visitor is tried to be pursuaded to join. <br>
 The form contains required fields: first name, last name, email address, next options apply to me and the checkbox "I want to join the forum".
 The message box en checkbox for the newsletter are optional.<br.>
 As the section 'next options apply to me' should be required parlty only, a piece of JavaScript was used provided by my mentor Gareth McGirr , as they cannot be linked to each other with HTML.<br>
-The sign-up button has a hover affect and when clicked on it, a dump form appears to show the collected data from this subscription.
+The sign-up button has a hover affect and when clicked, a dump form appears to show the collected data from this subscription.

 ## Thank you page
 A thank you page appears when the form in the footer is filled out.
 It is a simple confirmation stating the sign-up was successful and displays a return to homepage button to keep the visitor at the site.
 The button has a hover effect.
 Eventually, the visitor can use the navigation bar, as this is displayed as well at this page.